UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 A) Hardware

 The circuit is represented in Fig. 3.
-It is the same as in P11 without the external CLK oscillator for generating the bit rate.
+It is the same as it was in Serial_transmitter_LCD without the external CLK oscillator for generating the bit rate.

 Hardware circuit